-Food - one us us is vegetarian who insists on organic food, the other one is a meat eater who eats almost everything.
+Food - one of us is vegetarian who insists on organic food, the other one is a meat eater who eats almost everything.

 Our place is quite big, 3 hectares of nature, and it offers a wonderful view into the landscape.
 You can go for nice hikes through the forests or just hang in a hammock and enjoy the silence.

 Bad Belzig is a small town with about 10000 inhabitants.
-Not much happening, but there is an old castle and for those who like spa experience, there is a thermal bath with hot pools and sauna´s.
+There is an old castle to visit, and for those who like spa experience, there is a thermal bath with hot pools and sauna´s.

 Further, there are some interesting alternative projects around.
 Also, one of our friends is a regular workaway host, so we might meet with them sometimes, doing some bigger works altogether or barbequeing.